 Information on train times and prices is available by telephone from within the UK on 08457 48 49 50.

 The nearest car park is the Castle car park, just a five minute walk away (for Sat Nav Users, Castle Car Park Postcode: YO1 9SA).

 Free, secure car parking is available at York’s six Park & Ride sites.
 Park & Ride allows you to travel to York by car, park for free in secure car parks and complete your journey into the city centre by bus.
 A standard return fare is just £3.10.
 Up to three children (16 and under) can travel free of charge when accompanied by a full fare-paying adult.

 Award winning car parking company Q-Park operate the Shambles car park a short walk away on Garden Place.
 Q-Park Shambles is a clean, well-lit and safe facility offering a range of convenient services.
 Pre-book your parking online and use promo-code ‘Jorvik’ and receive 10% discount on your parking.
 Address: Q-Park Shambles, Garden Place, York, YO1 7NT.

 Though the main doors are manual, they are always kept open as long as the Centre is open.
 They only shut when the Centre is closed.

-There are two queues to enter Jorvik: one for general admission and one for pre-booked timeslots.
+All tickets must be pre-booked to reserve a timeslot.
 Timeslots can be booked online through our website (www.jorvikvikingcentre.co.uk/) or by ringing our reservations department (1904 615505).
 As an added layer of security, we perform random bag searches before visitors enter the building.

 **Please note that due to fire regulations, only one wheelchair user may be inside the building at a time and we have special booking slots for this.
 Please ring our reservations department (1904 615505) for more information and to book one of these slots.